hyperfiddle/electric/Readme.md

 *Figure: This is not RPC or client-side ORM.
 The Electric compiler performs deep graph analysis of your unified frontend/backend program to automatically determine the optimal network cut, and then compile it into separate client and server target programs that cooperate and anticipate each other's needs.*

 - **Fully reactive:** unlike javascript frameworks, in Electric, reactivity is built directly into the programming language itself.
 Reactive-if, reactive-for, reactive try/catch.
 When everything is reactive, it feels like nothing is reactive.
 No observables!
 No async types!
-No function coloring problem!
 De-load your mind and relax.

 - **Multi-tier**: frontend and backend are defined in the same expression, same function, same file.
 It's not code sharing, it's code *splitting*.
 Let the compiler infer the boundary from your code, instead of contorting your code — nay, your entire architecture — to fit the boundary.